soumyaranjan704/BootstrapSinglePageApp/README.md

-## Open Index.html file the run on your browser
+## Open Index.html file then run on your browser